 Our church is doing a Summer sermon series where different members share about 'This Verse Changed My Life.'
 After the very first sermon, I considered which verse that might be for me, and immediately my mind went to 2 Samuel 6:14. "...and David danced before the Lord with all his might..."
 In fact, I've previously written a blog post (click here to read it) about why that verse impacts me so much.

 The week after the first sermon in this series was shared, I couldn't get the idea of sharing about my own verse out of my head.
 I texted the pastor to see if there would be a possibility of fitting me in the summer schedule.
 It turned out that the schedule was full, but when the pastors found out which verse I wanted to share about, they wanted to squeeze me in.
 I was pretty excited to be given 5-10 minutes to share in a service.
 My shorter talk required me having to 'edit out' several interesting thoughts I had about David's relationship with God and God's heart for us.
-I'll share those things in two blog posts - this one below, and another coming soon.
+I'll share those things in two blog posts - this one below, and the post at this link.

 A Man After God's Heart